stitchdata/docs/_integration-schemas/netsuite-suite-analytics/v1/transactions.md

 name: "transactions"
 doc-link: "https://www.netsuite.com/help/helpcenter/en_US/srbrowser/Browser2020_1/odbc/record/transaction.html"
 description: |
+  {{ integration.netsuite-replication-keys | flatify }}

   From NetSuite's documentation:

-  > - Credit and debit amounts are not exposed as columns in this table.
+  > Credit and debit amounts are not exposed as columns in this table.
 However, you can query the `transaction_lines` table to obtain transaction credit and debit amounts.
 For more details, see [Connect Access to Transaction Credit and Debit Amounts](https://system.netsuite.com/app/help/helpcenter.nl?topic=DOC_section_4400769955){:target="new"}.

-  > - Item count and quantity values are not exposed as columns in in this table.
+  > Item count and quantity values are not exposed as columns in in this table.
 However, you can query the `transaction_lines` table to obtain these values.
 For more details, see [Connect Access to Transaction Quantities](https://system.netsuite.com/app/help/helpcenter.nl?topic=DOC_section_1512507697){:target="new"}.

 replication-method: "Key-based Incremental"